Kureev/react-native-blur/README.md

 > Note: The maximum `blurAmount` on Android is 32, so higher values will be clamped to 32.

-> Complete usage example that works on iOS and Android:
+> Complete usage example that works on iOS, Android, and Web (with [react-native-web](https://github.com/necolas/react-native-web)):

 ```javascript
 import React, { Component } from 'react';